Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Tiny Adversarial Multi-Objective One-Shot NAS

 \subsection{\textbf{Multi-Objective Search}}

 We use NSGA-II \cite{deb2002fast} as the multi-objective search algorithm.
 The multi-objective search algorithm is presented in Algorithm \ref{nsga2}.
 The first objective is the clean accuracy.
 It evaluates the performance of model without being attacked.
 The second objective is the adversarial accuracy.
 It evaluates the performance of model under white-box PGD attack bounded by $l_{\infty}$.
 The third objective is to evaluate the number of parameters of our searched subnet.
 Moreover, the weight of each searched subnet clones from the corresponding part of the supernet.
 So there is no need to train any searched subnet in the whole search process.
 We are able to get the first objective value and second objective value after the inference of each searched subnet and we can quickly obtain the number of parameters for each searched subnet by checking our parameters table.
 The multi-objective search algorithm used in our framework is NSGA-II \cite{deb2002fast}.
 In the stage of initialization from Line 1 to Line 13 in Algorithm 2, we randomly initialize the parent population $P_{0}$ in the beginning where each individual (subnet) of population is evaluated with three fitness value: adversarial error, clean error and the number of parameters.
 The weight of each subnet clones from the corresponding part of supernet.
-So the adversarial error and clean error of each subnet can be calculated by the inference with the weight from the supernet while the model size of each subnet is closely related to its network architecture.
-Then $P_{0}$ is sorted based on the non-dominated sorting.
-From Line 9 to Line 10 in Algorithm 2, we employ the tournament scheme and mutation operator to generate a offspring population $Q_{0}$.
-During the iteration of optimization (Lines 14-32), a combined population $R_{t} = P_{t} \cup Q_{t}$ is formed.
-Then $R_{t}$ will be sorted into fronts of individuals in an ascending order according to the non-dominated sorting, as shown in Line 16.
-Then new population $P_{t+1}$ is achieved from $R_{t}$ by selecting the elite solutions front by front according to their front number in an ascending order, as shown in Lines 19 - 23.
-The selection continues until $F_{g}^{i}$ where only a part of solutions are selected and they are selected according to the crowding distance values in a descending order.
-We will present the details of crossover and mutation operators in the next part.